TheresaLui/SelfHelpContent_v2/articles/microsoft.mcas/mcas-config-ac-browsing-apps.md

   cloudEnvironments="public"
 />

-# I’m having issues with session controls while browsing a protected application
+# I’m having issues with session controls while browsing a protected app

-Browsing a protected application that has been secured using session controls allows a user to access a web-based application while restricting actions such as copy, cut, paste, download, upload, and some custom activities.
-You can verify that session controls are enforced when you see `*.cas.ms` appended to the URL.
+Browsing a protected app that has been secured using session controls allows a user to access a web-based app while restricting actions such as copy, cut, paste, download, upload, and some custom activities.

 Most users are able to resolve the following issues using the steps below:

 - Blocking an action is not enforced
-- My application is missing functionality or is unresponsive
+- My app is missing functionality or is unresponsive

 ## **Recommended Steps**

+- Verify that session controls are enforced by checking that `*.cas.ms` is appended to the URL.
 - Make sure you are using sessions controls with a web-based app

-    > [!NOTE]
+    **NOTE**
-    > Session controls can only be enforced on web-based applications.
-Access controls can be enforced on native applications.
+    Session controls can only be enforced on web-based apps.
+Access controls can be enforced on native apps.
 - In your Azure Active Directory Conditional Access policy, under **Sessions**, clear **Conditional Access App Control**.
-If the issue persists, open a ticket for the relevant application.
+If the issue persists, open a ticket for the relevant app.
 - If you are using a Cloud App Security session policy, in your Azure AD Conditional Access policy, under **Sessions**, make sure that **Use Custom Policy** is selected.

 ## **Recommended Documents**